 Our cost of revenue consists primarily of our data center costs, salaries and share compensation for our data center operations staff and our customer service team.
-Costs of revenue, including from related party, was $\in 1.4$ million, $\in 2.9$ million and $\in 4.3$ million for the years ended December 2014, 2015 and 2016, respectively.
-Cost of revenue for the year ended December 31, 2016 increased by $\in 1.4$ million or 48.3% due to a $\in 1.2$ million increase in depreciation and maintenance of servers and a $\in 0.2$ million increase in personnel-related costs.
-The increase in personnel-related costs was primarily driven by increases in share-based compensation expense of $\in 0.5$ million due to fluctuations in the fair value accounting treatment of liability classified awards granted in prior periods.
+Costs of revenue, including from related party, was $\pounds$ 1.4 million, $\pounds$ 2.9 million and $\pounds$ 4.3 million for the years ended December 2014, 2015 and 2016, respectively.
+Cost of revenue for the year ended December 31, 2016 increased by $\pounds$ 1.4 million or 48.3% due to a $\pounds$ 1.2 million increase in depreciation and maintenance of servers and a $\pounds$ 0.2 million increase in personnel-related costs.
+The increase in personnel-related costs was primarily driven by increases in share-based compensation expense of $\pounds$ 0.5 million due to fluctuations in the fair value accounting treatment of liability classified awards granted in prior periods.
 See Note 9 - Share based awards and other equity instruments in the notes to our consolidated financial statements.
-The $\in 0.5$ million increase was partially offset by a $\in 0.3$ million decrease of other personnel-related costs due to a decrease in headcount from 39 employees as of December 31, 2016 due to reallocation of certain IT employees to $\in 0.2$ million or 107.1% due to a $\in 0.3$ million increase in personnel-related costs primarily driven by increases in share-based compensation expense of $\in 0.2$ million, and headcount from 10 employees as of December 31, 2014 to 39 employees as of December 31, 2015, respectively, and a $\in 0.5$ million increase in depreciation and maintenance of servers.
+The $\pounds$ 0.5 million increase was partially offset by a $\pounds$ 0.3 million decrease of other personnel-related costs due to a decrease in headcount from 39 employees as of December 31, 2015 to 26 employees as of December 31, 2016 due to reallocation of certain IT employees to G&A. Cost of revenue for the year ended December 31, 2015 increased by $\pounds$ 1.5 million or 107.1% due to a $\pounds$ 1.0 million increase in personnel-related costs primarily driven by increases of $\pounds$ 0.2 million, and headcount from 10 employees as of December 31, 2014 to 39 employees as of December 31, 2015, respectively, and a $\pounds$ 0.5 million increase in depreciation and maintenance of servers.